Skip to main content

 • What is seen - inspectors observe interactions that take place between people giving and receiving care and support during the course of the visit.
 We also observe the physical environment in which care and support is provided, and assess the degree to which it is safe and suitable for the purpose intended.

-• What is read - inspectors consult written records, policy documents and other material in the course of the visit, seeking to confirm that they are comprehensive and up-to-date, and that they demonstrate how suitable processes are put into practice.
+• What is read - inspectors consult written records, policy documents and other material, seeking to confirm they are comprehensive and up-to-date, and demonstrate suitable processes are put into practice.

 How information is considered throughout the inspection process